atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+what : class java.lang.String : The string to use when looking for it in the file name or path

 ### `packageName`